Earth Can Support A Variety Of Life. This Is Because

 The Goldilocks Zone: Earth's Habitable Orbit

 One of the most significant reasons for Earth's capacity to support life is its location within the Goldilocks zone of our solar system.
-This zone, also known as the circumstellar habitable zone, refers to the region around a star where the temperature is just right for liquid water to exist on a planet's surface.
+So this zone, also known as the circumstellar habitable zone, refers to the region around a star where the temperature is just right for liquid water to exist on a planet's surface.
 Liquid water is essential for life as we know it, serving as a solvent for biological reactions and a medium for transporting nutrients.
 Earth's distance from the sun allows for the presence of liquid water, creating the perfect conditions for life to flourish.
 Too close to the sun, and water would boil away; too far, and it would freeze solid.

 The Perfect Atmospheric Cocktail: A Protective Shield and Essential Gases